sumura80/Portfolio091216/README.md

 # Portfolio091216
 A portofolio with a bootstrap

-This is the first portfolio posted on Hiuhub.
+This is the first portfolio posted on Github.
 Please open index.html file first.